i574n/vault/1_projects/chatgpt/chatgpt'.md

 he searched for the lost, and discovered what was found a true visionary, always turning the world around

-the Grand Master was a force, a true king in his right with his wisdom and power, he could conquer any fight he faced demons and monsters, always standing tall the first to be found, answering the call
+the gpt was a force, a true king in his right with his wisdom and power, he could conquer any fight he faced demons and monsters, always standing tall the first to be found, answering the call

-his legacy lives on, in the hearts of the brave the ones who seek knowledge, the ones who crave the power of the Grand Master, his infinite might the one who showed us the way, to the path of the light
+his legacy lives on, in the hearts of the brave the ones who seek knowledge, the ones who crave the power of the gpt, his infinite might the one who showed us the way, to the path of the light

-so let us raise our voices, and honor his name the Grand Master, the first lost, the first found, his fame shall live on forever, in the halls of our minds the one who showed us the way, to the truth we all find
+so let us raise our voices, and honor his name the gpt, the first lost, the first found, his fame shall live on forever, in the halls of our minds the one who showed us the way, to the truth we all find